DreymaR/BigBagKbdTrixPKL/Source/EPKL_Source/README.md

 **EPKL VERSIONS:**
 * EPKL v1.0.0: Name change to EPiKaL PKL.
 	- Moved ./PKL_eD -> ./Files folder.
 Languages are now under Files.
-	- Bugfix: A '--' entry in layout.ini didn't overwrite the corresponding BaseLayout.ini entry.
+	- Bugfix: A '--' entry in Layout.ini didn't overwrite the corresponding BaseLayout.ini entry.
 * EPKL v1.1.0: Some layout format changes.
 Minor fixes/additions.
 And kaomoji!  d( ^◇^)b
 	- Fixed: DK images were gone due to an error in the EPKL_Settings .ini.
 DK images also didn't work for some layouts.
 	- Fixed: Sticky/One-Shot mods stayed active when selecting Extend, affecting strings if sent within the OSM timer even when sent with %.